Sherlock Holmes: The Devil's Daughter: Plot

 Alice has kidnapped Holmes's adopted daughter.
 He must find her before it's too late.
 Holmes' reticence about the origins of his adopted daughter are revealed by Alice: Katelyn is the daughter of Professor James Moriarty and thus the eponymous Devil's Daughter.
-Holmes pieces together that Alice is insane after finding that she keeps a spare room in a her father’s crypt along with her father’s mummified corpse.
-Alice locks Holmes in Moriarty’s tomb and prepares to take Kate away on a boat named Madame Destiny.
+Holmes pieces together that Alice is insane after finding that she keeps a spare room in a her father's crypt along with her father's mummified corpse.
+Alice locks Holmes in Moriarty's tomb and prepares to take Kate away on a boat named Madame Destiny.
 Holmes escapes the tomb and finds Madame Destiny ablaze on the middle of the Thames.
 Holmes makes amends for his parental apathy and reunites with his ward.
 They escape Madame Destiny as it burns and leave Alice to her death.

 Development and release

 An eighth installment in the series was announced in May 2015.
 Kerry Shale was originally expected to reprise his role as Sherlock, but was later confirmed by Frogwares that the game would focus on a different incarnation of Sherlock Holmes featuring Alex Jordan in the titular role.

+In October 2016, Bandai Namco Entertainment announced that they are the publisher of the game in the Americas, except for Argentina and Brazil.

 In an interview in 2020, Frogwares claimed Bigben Interactive was only a distribution intermediary.